DimtheQuiet21/JATE-JustAnotherTextEditor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Credits
-The source code for this application, namely the client-server folders along with the code-mirror setup and execution were all done by the EDX-Bootcamp out of the Extended University of Wisconsin Campus!
+The source code for this application, namely the client-server folders along with the code-mirror setup and static element execution were all done by the EDX-Bootcamp out of the Extended University of Wisconsin Campus!
 It was great getting to see this in action!
 Also, WebpackHTML documentation alongside WebpackPWAManifest documentation were absolutely vital for this project.

 ## Table of Contents